 Your child may also be given reading comprehension questions – these are most important and they help them with inference and deduction – an area of reading that a lot of KS2 children can struggle.

-One task (Grammar/Punctuation/Comprehension sheet/ On-line task) will be sent every week to be shared with parent.
-This may be split into two smaller tasks.
+One task/ nugget (Grammar/Punctuation/Comprehension sheet/ On-line task) will be sent every week on Century Tech.

 10-15 current words will be set by your child’s teacher.
 The spellings will be tested in class.
 At home, you may wish to spend time with your child individually learning and testing the spellings.

-One task (could be split into two smaller sections) will be sent home.
 TIMES TABLES: Each week children in year 5/6 are expected to learn or revise their tables.
 They should revise how their times tables can support their knowledge of other facts e.g. 40 x 60 and 0.5 x 7.
+This can be done on TT Rockstars.
+Children should access TT Rockstars at least twice a week.
+Little and often is the key for TT Rockstars.

 Research and/or preparation